-- A. Project registration and contract establishment auction qualification, registration, and participation - " This section summarises the requirements a participant must meet to secure a contract. - B. Disqualification and obligations of participants and authorised bidders - This section identifies reasons why the Clean Energy Regulator may disqualify a participant or authorised bidder from participating in auctions or any other carbon abatement purchasing processes, as defined in the Carbon Credits (Carbon Farming Initiative) Act 2011 (Carbon Credits Act).
+- A. Project registration and contract establishment auction qualification, registration and participation - " This section summarises the general requirements a participant must meet to participate in the auction and secure a contract. - B. Disqualification and obligations of participants and authorised bidders - " This section identifies reasons why the Clean Energy Regulator may disqualify a participant or authorised bidder from participating in auctions or any other carbon abatement purchasing processes, as defined in the Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act).